 Blend into smoothies

-Drinking nutrient-dense smoothies is a great way to start the day for anyone, but they can be especially helpful for seniors who have trouble chewing.
+Drinking nutrient-dense smoothies is a great way to start the day for anyone, but they can be especially helpful for seniors who have trouble chewing and are trying to eat more fruits and veggies.
 Smoothies are also great because they contain all the healthy fiber from the fruits and veggies you blend into them.

 When most people think of smoothies they imagine something fruit-based, but for a superfood veggie boost you can add a handful of fresh spinach to almost any smoothie recipe – and you’ll barely taste it!

 Same idea as smoothies.
 For example, if you’re making a marinara sauce you could blend in cooked carrots, bell peppers, zucchini, and/or spinach.
 If you enjoy mac n’ cheese, puree roasted butternut squash into the béchamel sauce before adding the cheese.

 Avocados aren’t just for guacamole; they’re also an extremely versatile fruit that can be a substitute for butter or cream in a lot of recipes.
 For example, you can make avocado-based frosting and avocado ice cream that has the rich creamy texture of the dairy-based version.